fgm/confluent-kafka-go/kafka/README.md

 ## Testing

-Some of the tests included in the `kakfa` directory, the benchmark and integration tests in particular, require an existing Kafka cluster and a `testconf.json` configuration file to provide tests with bootstrap brokers, topic name, etc.
+Some of the tests included in this directory, the benchmark and integration tests in particular, require an existing Kafka cluster and a `testconf.json` configuration file to provide tests with bootstrap brokers, topic name, etc.